 What is Frosted Glass?

-In technical terms, frosted glass is a clear sheet of glass that is turned opaque through the process of sandblasting or acid etching.
+In technical terms, frosted glass is a transparent sheet of glass that is turned opaque through sandblasting or acid etching.
 Because of light scattering during transmission, the glass comes out as translucent, obscuring visibility even as it transmits light.
-This effect of frosting can also be achieved by applying a film of vinyl that acts as a stencil on the surface of the glass or through canned frosted glass sprays.
+You can also achieve this frosting effect by applying a film of vinyl that acts as a stencil on the surface of the glass or through canned frosted glass sprays.

 Where Can You Use Frosted Glass?